tracking-exposed/youtube.tracking.exposed/content/what-we-collect.md

 1. It creates cryptographic key pairs.
 It is the method to ensure you can access your data, and only you can mark the data received as “yours.”
 It is necessary because we don’t have an email address, Google profile, or YouTube username.
 Your official identification method is not linked to our data at all.
 This work for every human or bot opening youtube.com website.
 Every browser extension installed has a different and unique cryptographic key.

 2. It copies the HTML of every youtube.com video page once YouTube has completed to send the suggested videos.
-The HTML is sent to the tracking.exposed server, hosted in Germany and administrated by the [tech leader of our group](/about).
+The HTML is sent to the tracking.exposed server, hosted in Germany and administrated by the [technical staff of our team](/about).

 **Technical detail**: the extension cryptographically signs the HTML you send, with your public key.
 We differentiate *supporters* through the public key they are using, and you can create a new key, download, or import a key when you want.
+Each time a new supporter show up [you'll see it in the first graph](/impact)

 ## Which data we receive and save